databricks/spark-xml/README.md

   * `FAILFAST` : throws an exception when it meets corrupted records.
 * `inferSchema`: if `true`, attempts to infer an appropriate type for each resulting DataFrame column, like a boolean, numeric or date type.
 If `false`, all resulting columns are of string type.
 Default is `true`.
 * `columnNameOfCorruptRecord`: The name of new field where malformed strings are stored.
 Default is `_corrupt_record`.
 * `attributePrefix`: The prefix for attributes so that we can differentiate attributes and elements.
 This will be the prefix for field names.
 Default is `_`.
+Can be empty, but only for reading XML.
 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `_VALUE`.
 * `charset`: Defaults to 'UTF-8' but can be set to other valid charset names
 * `ignoreSurroundingSpaces`: Defines whether or not surrounding whitespaces from values being read should be skipped.
 Default is false.